Skip to main content

 Here are just a few alternative ways to get involved:

 • Recommend helpful literature to friend and family.
 Sometimes it’s best to let others say the words that we struggle to, especially with loved ones whose support we value but whose opinions we’d like to change.
 There is zero shame in using these resources – they make the world better!
-Here are a few of my favorite reads.

 • Volunteer your time and money to an organization like Planned ParenthoodRAINNChicago Foundation for Women, A Long Walk HomeChicago Alliance Against Exploitation, or Northwest CASA.
 Since Catharsis Productions is based in Chicago, these are resources local to us – however, there are grassroots efforts made in cities, townships, and campuses everywhere, and they are all fantastic.
 Finding them is usually as easy as running a quick Google search.
 Organizing like this is a fantastic way to further the mission for gender equality that doesn’t involve shouting from the rooftops.
 Instead, it involves compassion, community, and dedicated work – things our world can always use more of.